arpitmrana/arpitmrana.github.io/_tabs/research.md

 order: 2
 ---
 ## Research Areas
-- Recommendation Systems, Machine Learning, Multimodality, and their applications in solving Data-Informed Decision-Making Problems.
+- Recommendation Systems, Machine Learning, Multimodality, and their applications in the design and development of next-generation information systems.

 ## Conference Papers
+- Kirtan Soni, Krish Rupapara, Arpit Rana, Ghanshyam Verma, and Paul Buitelaar.
+2026.
+EvalQAG: A Framework for Automatic Complex QA Generation and a Benchmark QA Dataset for Policy Documents.
+40th Annual AAAI Conference on Artificial Intelligence (AAAI'26), Singapore.
+[Accepted]
 - Shengnan Lyu, Arpit Rana, Scott Sanner, and Mohamed Reda Baudjenek.
 2021.
 A Workflow Analysis of Context-Driven Conversational Recommendation, 30th International Conference on the World Wide Web (WWW’21), Ljubljana.
 - Arpit Rana and Derek Bridge.
 2020.
 Navigation-By-Preference: A New Conversational Recommender with Preference-Based Feedback.
 25th ACM Conference on Intelligent User Interface (IUI’20), Cagliari, Italy
 - Arpit Rana and Derek Bridge.
 2018.
 Explanations that are Intrinsic to Recommendations.
 26th ACM Conference on User Modeling, Adaptation and Personalization (UMAP’18), Singapore, Singapore.